IlyaSemenov/nuxt-vite-legacy/.changeset/sixty-books-pretend.md

 "nuxt-vite-legacy": minor
 ---

-Support Nuxt v3.9 and Vite 5
+Use Nuxt v3.9 and Vite 5.